+At the beginning of every frame, the MR-BS shall transmit the frame preamble and the FCH on the operating channel using the modulation/coding specified in x.x.x and Table xxx respectively.
+In order to associate with an MR-BS, a CPE must receive the FCH to establish communication with the MR-BS.
+During each MAC frame, the MR-BS shall manage the upstream and downstream operations as well as the relay upstream and downstream operations, which may include ordinary data communication, measurement activities, coexistence procedures, and so on.
+During the relay downstream subframe, the R-CPE transmits the MAC frames, which are transferred from the MR-BS during the downstream subframe, to the S-CPE on the scheduled slots determined by the MR-BS.

+The upstream subframe may contain scheduled upstream PHY PDUs, each transmitted from different CPEs for their upstream traffic.
+It may also include contention intervals scheduled for the following:

+CPE association (initial ranging)

+CPE link synchronization, power control and geolocation (periodic ranging)

+Bandwidth request

+Urgent coexistence situation (UCS) notification

+Quiet period resource adjustment

+The relay upstream subframe may contain scheduled upstream PHY PDUs, each transmitted from different CPEs for their upstream traffic from being relayed by the R-CPE.
+It may also include contention intervals scheduled for the following:

+CPE association (relay initial ranging x.x.x)

+CPE power control and geolocation (relay periodic ranging x.x.x)

+Relay bandwidth request (x.x.x)

+Relay urgent coexistence situation (UCS) notification

+Quiet period resource adjustment

 The PHY PDUs depicted in Figure 12 may be transmitted across several subchannels as shown in Figure 13, which depicts how a frame may be transmitted (in time and frequency) by the PHY layer.

 Figure 13 shows an example of the two-dimensional (time/frequency) structure of the MAC frame that shall consist of an integer number of fixed size OFDM slots.
 Each slot shall consist of one OFDM symbol by one subchannel (i.e., 1 OFDM slot = 1 symbol × 1 subchannel).
 To help understand Figure 13, the MAC packets are assumed to be structured in a linear TDM manner (see Figure 12) while the PHY packets are arranged in a two-dimensional time/frequency domain (symbol in the horizontal direction, logical subchannels in the vertical direction).
-For the FCH, the DS/US-MAP, the DCD, and UCD, as well as for the downstream payload, the MAC information is first laid vertically by subchannels then stepped horizontally in the time direction.
+For the FCH, the DS/US-MAP, Relay DS/US MAP if appeared, the DCD, the UCD, the Realy DCD/UCD if appeared as well as for the downstream payload and the relay downstream payload if appeared, the MAC information is first laid vertically by subchannels then stepped horizontally in the time direction.
 This vertical layering allows early scheduling of DS bursts assigned to distant CPEs to compensate for propagation delays and to avoid potential interference at the CPE in the case of overlapping WRAN cells with different DS/US capacity split.

 The MAC data elements from Figure 12, starting from the FCH and including the first broadcast burst, shall be entered into the second OFDM symbol, as shown in Figure 13, in the increasing order of logical subchannels until all logical subchannels are occupied.
 Then, the subsequent data elements, if they have not all been mapped, shall be placed in the same order on the following OFDM symbols.
 The balance of the last OFDM symbols shall be padded with zeros.
 The modulation and coding schemes for the padding zeros are defined by the DIUC for the last DS burst in the DS-MAP.
 Note that the DS-MAP indicates the length of the contiguous DS MAC elements, not their absolute position in the DS subframe.